developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/about/index.md

 > **NOTICE**: Android 8.x Oreo has changed the way application shortcuts are implemented.
 Therefore, <u>**app shortcuts are no longer supported on devices running Android Oreo and higher**</u>.
 Documentation relating to shortcuts remains visible for devices running earlier versions of Android.

+#### `NOVEMBER 2019 UPDATE:`

+**The Database API is deprecated in EB 2.0 and is no longer being advanced**.
+Support for the Database API will end with the release of EB 2.5.

 ### Device Support

 EB 2.0 now supports the following mobile computing devices and operating systems: